LeoMachado94/test-tecnofit-api/README.md

 **Personal Record**
 <p>It is the record of user records in each movement practiced.</p>
+<br><br>

+## CONFIGURATION:

+<p>1.
+Clone the repository;</p>

+<p>2.
+Enter the project folder and install the dependencies: "composer install";</p>

+<p>3.
+Create an .env file with the same structure as .env.example and set the following parameters according to your database;</p>

+DB_DATABASE=your_database_name_here
+DB_USERNAME=your_database_user_here
+DB_PASSWORD=your_database_password_here

+<p>4.
+If your database is not yet created, create a new one using the following command: "php artisan database:create".
+By default the database will be created with the name defined in DB_DATABASE of the .env file.
+If you already have a database created and empty, skip this step;</p>

+<p>5.
+Run migrations to create database tables: "php artisan migrate";</p>

+<p>6.
+Run seeders to populate the database: "php artisan db:seed";</p>

+<p>7.
+Start the API server however you like.
+The simplest way is to use the built-in php server, for that use the command: "php artisan serve";</p>

+<p>8.
+Install passport: "php artisan passport:install", 2 clients will be created.
+Copy the data from the second client and put it in the .env file under PASSPORT_CLIENT_ID and PASSPORT_CLIENT_SECRET.
+Also define the PASSPORT_ENDPOINT, it will vary according to the server you are using, if you use the built-in php server through the command "php artisan serve", set the value to "http://localhost:8000/oauth/token" if it is another server/host use the pattern "{host}/oauth/token";</p>

+<p>9.
+Import the JSON file with the api routes in postman or software of your choice to test the API routes.</p>

 This API was made to demonstrate the technical knowledge in programming during the selection process of the company Tecnofit.